Waikiki Banyan

 Community laundry is overwhelmingly supported for Waikiki Banyan.
 At least 17 of 20 current MLS listings have COMLAU, and many remarks explicitly say 'community laundry on each floor,' 'coin laundry on each floor,' or 'on-site laundry facilities.'
 The evidence is consistent across multiple agents and appears to be building-wide, not copy-paste error.

-The public remarks indicate the laundry is paid/coin-operated.
-I searched for coin-op, quarters, card-operated, and laundry fee language, and found explicit coin-laundry references.
+The laundry is described as paid/coin-operated in the public remarks.
+I looked for coin-op, quarters, card-operated, and laundry fee language, and found direct references confirming payment is required.

-The remarks consistently confirm community laundry on every floor of the building.
-I found repeated direct references, including wording such as “community laundry on each floor” and “laundry facilities on every floor.”
+The public remarks consistently confirm laundry facilities on every floor of the building.
+I found repeated direct references across many listings, including phrasing such as "community laundry on each floor" and "laundry room on each floor."

 Parking is clearly present across the building.
-The remarks mention it in many listings, including phrases like "one unassigned parking stall," "1 parking space," "parking included," and "garage parking."
-This is strong building-level evidence, reinforced across multiple agents/listings.
+The current remarks mention it in many listings, with repeated phrases like “1 unassigned parking stall,” “parking included,” and “dedicated parking stall,” showing consistent support across multiple agents rather than a one-off copy-paste error.

 No analysis available